markus1189/playframework/documentation/manual/working/javaGuide/main/http/JavaBodyParsers.md

 ### Choosing an explicit body parser

-If you want to explicitly select a body parser, this can be done using the [`@BodyParser.Of`](api/java/play/mvc/BodyParser.Of.html) annotation, for example:
+If you want to explicitly select a body parser, this can be done by using the [`@BodyParser.Of`](api/java/play/mvc/BodyParser.Of.html) annotation, for example:

 @[particular-body-parser](code/javaguide/http/JavaBodyParsers.java)